HomeBlog Home

 Hours: Open dawn to dusk daily

 Dorothea Dix Park is one of the largest parks in Downtown Raleigh.
-This 308-acre park is open daily from dawn to dusk and overlooks the Raleigh skyline, making it the perfect place to have a picnic over Labor Day Weekend
+This 308-acre urban park is open daily from dawn to dusk and is one of the nation's premier destination parks.

 view of the Raleigh skyline at Dorothea Dix Park